What are Flip-Flops and Latches?

 Latches and flip-flops are electronic circuits made from logic gates that have a memory effect.
 They can remember a single bit i.e. recall if it has previously been set to a 1 or a 0.

 One type of latch is the SR latch.
-There is more than one way to make one, but one method is using two NOR logic gates.
+There is more than one way to make one, and you may see other circuits, but one method is using two NOR logic gates.
 The circuit is as follows:

 Circuit diagram for an SR latch.